Lima Memorial Health System Logo

 Outlook (Prognosis)

-Problems with low calcium level in newborns or premature infants most often do not continue long-term.
+Problems with a low blood calcium level in newborns or premature infants most often do not continue for a long term.

 Related Information